 This resulted in a product which although packed with awesome features, quickly gained a reputation for being unstable.

-Sometime back around 2011 Magix realized this constant drive towards more and more features without underlying stability was hurting them badly.
+Sometime way back around 2011 Magix realized this constant drive towards more and more features without underlying stability was hurting them badly.

 It was at that point that they stopped mindlessly adding new “half-baked” features and embarked on a strategy of making the software usable and stable for the average person.